reserufus/hausarbeit_uberschussladen/simulation/README.md

 python charging_analysis.py print-charging-costs --csv-file out.csv --solar-price 0.097 --grid-price 0.33
 ```

-This calculates the charging costs, if a kWH of solar usage costs 0.097€ (feed-in tariff can be treated as cost) and a kWH of grid usage costs 0.33€ and prints the cost in the console.
+This calculates the charging costs, if a kWH of solar usage costs 0.097€ (feed-in tariff can be treated as cost) and a kWH of grid usage costs 0.33€ and prints the values in the console.